stimulant/ampm/README.md

 ampm implementes a web socket server with [socket.io](http://socket.io) on port 3001 by default, and an OSC server on port 3002/3003.
 Heartbeats should be sent via one of those means for application monitoring, but other messages can be sent that way too, and handled in a plugin, as described above.
 For specific implementation details and examples, see the [samples](https://github.com/stimulant/ampm/blob/master/samples/).

 <a name="application-configuration"></a>
-## Configuration Parsing
+## Application Configuration

 In addition to the ampm configuration described above, you can include arbitrary JSON in the configuration file that pertains to your specific application.
+This is especially handy if you have the same application running on multiple machines, and each machine needs different settings for some reason.

+ampm will serve up that part of the configuration with a request to `/config`, by default at `http://localhost:8888/config`.

-The contents of the ampm configuration can be passed to the application by emitting at `configRequest` command over the web socket. ampm will respond with a `configRequest` event containing the config data.
+Another way to get the configuration is to emit `configRequest` over the web socket. ampm will respond with a `configRequest` event containing the config data.
 For specific implementation details and examples, see the [samples](https://github.com/stimulant/ampm/blob/master/samples/).

 <a name="integration-monitoring"></a>
 ## Heartbeat Monitoring